nst-guide/terrain/README.md

-# contours
+# Hillshade

-Generate vector tile contours from USGS data.
+Generate hillshade from USGS data.

 ## Overview

+I use [OpenMapTiles](https://github.com/openmaptiles/openmaptiles) to create self-hosted vector map tiles.
+However, I'm interested in building a topographic, outdoors map.
+A hillshade layer really helps understand the terrain, and just looks pretty.

+I'll use the 1 arc-second seamless DEM from the USGS.
+It would also be possible to use the 1/3 arc-second seamless data, which is the best seamless resolution available for the continental US, but those file sizes are 9x bigger, so for now I’m just going to generate from the 1 arc-second.

-I use [OpenMapTiles](https://github.com/openmaptiles/openmaptiles) to self-host vector map tiles.
-However, I'm interested in building a topographic, outdoors map, and so I need contour lines.
-The USGS releases [1x1 degree 40' contour line data][contours] generated from their 1/3 arc-second seamless DEM.
-In order to integrate this data with OpenMapTiles, I need to cut the contour lines into vector tiles, and then I can add them as a separate source in my `style.json`.
+In order to integrate this data with OpenMapTiles, after making the hillshade I need to cut it into raster tiles, and then I can add it as a separate source in my `style.json`.
 Something like:

 ```json
 "sources": {